-Asides from being an award-winning actress, Berry is one of the biggest advocates for domestic violence awareness in Hollywood.
+Aside from being an award-winning actress, Berry is one of the biggest advocates for domestic violence awareness in Hollywood.

 9. Liza Minnelli

 Liza is popularly known for her award-winning performance in Cabaret in 1972.
-Unfortunately, this her performance in Cabaret is responsible for her tinnitus.
+Unfortunately, her performance in Cabaret is responsible for her tinnitus.

 She developed tinnitus during the Academy Awards in 1973.
 She was seated next to her father at the Awards when she was announced as the winner for the best actress’s award (for her role in Cabaret); her father got so excited that he screamed.

 The scream may not have caused any damage to her ears if it was directed elsewhere, but he turned towards her out of excitement and yelled directly into her right ear.
 As you already know, sudden exposure to loud noise can cause tinnitus, and that's exactly what happened to Liza.
 She has lived with tinnitus ever since.